 Who can join SPARE?

-Any student in good standing with the university may join SPARE once their application is reviewed and approved.
+Any student in good standing with the university may join SPARE once their interest form is submitted and accepted.

 Is SPARE considered a paid position?